NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 It is expected that the input LAS files have spatial reference information such as WKT data.
-Otherwise it is assumed that the points are raw :math:`x,y,z` values in meters in reference to the planet center.
+Otherwise it is assumed that the points are raw :math:`x,y,z` values in meters in reference to the planet center (ECEF).

 Unless the output projection is explicitly set when invoking ``point2dem``, the one from the first LAS file will be used.

-For LAS or CSV clouds it is not possible to generate intersection error maps or ortho images.
+For LAS or CSV clouds it is not possible to generate triangulation (ray intersection) error maps or ortho images.

 For CSV point clouds, the option ``--csv-format`` must be set.
 The option ``--csv-srs`` containing a PROJ or WKT string needs to be specified to interpret